rethinkpriorities/rp_2020_benchmarking_poll/README.md

 ### Topline Results

-* Turnout is estimated to be 68.3% of the voting population (80% CI: 61.0% to 72.6%).
+* US national turnout is estimated to be 68.3% of the voting population (80% CI: 61.0% to 72.6%).
 (Note that CIs are modeled CIs that project actual election results, not just the CI implied by the poll.)
-* 87.6% of eligible voters are estimated to be registered (80% CI: 80.6% to 91.5%).
+* 87.6% of eligible US voters are estimated to be registered (80% CI: 80.6% to 91.5%).
 * Biden at +10.0 support nationally (80% CI: Biden +3.6 to Biden +16.4), suggesting a 90.6% chance Biden wins the Presidency.
 * Dems are at +5.4 nationally in the Generic Congressional Ballot (80% CI: Reps +3.4 to Dems +14.0), suggesting a 69.8% chance that Dems keep the House.
 * Trump is at +4.7 in Texas (80% CI: Trump +15.2 to Biden +5.9), suggesting a 64.5% chance that Trump wins Texas.